Social media managers have a lot of work these days, considering how important these platforms have become in our society.

 The first SEO technique social media managers should learn from their colleagues who are optimizing the websites is keyword research.

-Websites aren’t the only medium that rely on keywords.
+Websites aren’t the only medium that relies on keywords.
 A similar strategy is beneficial for a social media marketing campaigns and I’ll explain why.

 The major search engines will rank pages higher if they feature valuable and informative content.
 That ranking depends on popularity as well – I’m talking about relevant backlinks from reliable sources.